overlay-market/OIPs/notes/note-4.md

 ### Determining \\( \mu \\) and \\( \sigma^2 \\)

-We'll use maximum likelihood estimation (MLE) from on-chain samples to find our \\( \mu \\) and \\( \sigma \\) values.
+We'll use maximum likelihood estimation (MLE) from on-chain samples to find our \\( \mu \\) and \\( \sigma^2 \\) values.
 At launch, we should have these simply inform our chosen \\( k \\) values over rolling time periods versus automating completely, and allow governance to tweak funding rates given existing risk conditions.
 So more as guidelines for funding rates in the current time period, given assumptions of GBM won't be accurate over longer time horizons.

 Assume \\( T \\) is the `periodSize` of a [sliding window TWAP oracle](note-2), such that funding is paid upon every price update of an Overlay market.
 Let